Home Mover, Company Director

 CLS Money help borrowers in need of every type of mortgage

 We offer the type of specialist mortgage advice that places limited company director mortgages week after week whatever their trading history.
-But that's not all; we're also here for every type of sole trader or business professional looking for independent mortgage advice and their best selection of possible mortgage providers.
+But that's not all; we're also here for every type of sole trader or business professional looking for mortgage advice and their best selection of possible mortgage providers.

 We provide the mortgage products most lenders aren't positioned to work with, looking deeper into unique situations to help borrowers achieve the lending criteria required of them.